top of page

 Self-isolating and self-practicing, I started to teach online my personal practice which was a combination of Ashtanga series.
 It was not a commercial strategy to find new attractive reasons to practice with me, but a need to be gentle to my body and Vata mind.

 My intent was to be more gentle, but also a need to disrupt the strict and layered order of Ashtanga.
-The traditional approach lacks of compassion and understanding of the infinite combinations and changes of their psyches and bodies.
-By being strictly preparatory - "first this, after that" or "do it only this way" - this approach makes the practice mainly concerned on the form, on how we look from the outside, more than how we feel inside.
-Moreover, it perpetrates a mindset where we are not responsible for ourselves and doesn't teach how to listen and respect our mind.
+The traditional approach represses the infinite combinations and changes of my psyche and body.
+By being strictly preparatory - "first this, after that" or "do it only this way" - this approach made my practice mainly concerned on the system and the form, rather than how I feel inside.
+Moreover, it was perpetrating a mindset where I was not responsible for myself and it wasn't helping me understand, listen and respect my emotions.

-I don't refuse the traditional approach, this experiment doesn't aim to be a substitute, but a compound practice to give another perspective, an alternative to soften the study of the self without leaving the Ashtanga system.
+I don't refuse the traditional approach, because sometimes it's just what it takes to forget about myself and just be.
+I wasn't capable of staying without the repression of my constant judgements.
+It was great to stop that part of the self and become more empty.
+My (un)chained experiment didn't aim to be a substitute, but a compound practice to give another perspective, an alternative to soften the study of the self without leaving the Ashtanga system.

-It's an intense sequence aiming to give more importance to the way we vibrate, instead of how we should be, look and obey.
-Ashtanga (un)chained is a more playful attitude towards the practice and a message to change the patriarchal system which stands behind every social construction, also spiritual ones.
+It’s an intense sequence designed to emphasise the way we vibrate, rather than how we should appear, perform, or achieve.
+It is a more playful attitude towards the practice and a message to change the patriarchal system which stands behind every social construction, also the spiritual ones.
+Personally, I see Ashtanga, with its hierarchical and divisive structure, as an expression of the patriarchal mind.

 bottom of page